jameslhao/dbgapr_dev/README.md

 Usage
 -----

-More information of how to use dbgapr can be found from this [instruction](https://github.com/jameslhao/dbgapr_dev/blob/master/vignettes/introduction.md) on GitHub.
+See this
+[instruction](https://github.com/jameslhao/dbgapr_dev/blob/master/vignettes/introduction.md)
+on GitHub for more.